 - Retirement matching (currently paused) up to 5%, vested after 2 years

-Overview of CCA Benefits available for non-benefits eligible employees
+Overview of CCA Benefits available for Non-Benefit Eligible Employees

 - Participation in CCA's 403(b) Retirement Plans

-- More information can be found on transportation resources, including the CCA subsidized Intercampus and Mission Bay Shuttle, can be found here.
+- More information can be found here on transportation resources, including the CCA subsidized Intercampus and Mission Bay Shuttle.

 San Francisco Health Care Security Ordinance (HCSO)

 HCSO requires CCA to make health care expenditures on a covered employee's behalf, even if the employee already has health insurance and/or receives health care services from another employer.

 CCA chooses to participate in the SF City Option program and makes payments on a covered employee's behalf each quarter.
 Once this deposit is made each quarter an email notification is sent to the employee with instructions on how to access these funds.

 With some exceptions, an employee is covered by the Health Care Security Ordinance if the Employee works for an Employer covered by the HCSO and:

 - Is entitled to be paid the minimum wage